Best Price Guaranteed | New Zealand Campervan Hire | Email, chat or call the Spaceships NZ Crew

 Christchurch to Auckland route map

 Download the route map or send it straight to your phone, so you'll know exactly where to go on this ultimate road trip from Christchurch to Auckland.
+You'll get the see the same sights, can go on the same amazing hikes, drive the same route yet you'll probably pay less than when travelling from Auckland to Christchurch.

 Reasons why a one-way road trip in New Zealand is just as easy but more fun than a loop